-FERC's original standard market design, as well as every centralized auction currently operating in the United States, have a uniform-price structure.
-These markets (independent of contract markets) pay the market-clearing price for all megawatt-hours generated, as shown in figure 7(a).
-If the auction is competitive, this market-clearing price is equal to the short-run marginal cost of the most expensive generator dispatched.
+FERC's original standard market design, as well as every centralized auction currently operating in the United States, has a uniform-price structure.
+These markets (independent of contract markets) pay the market-clearing price for all megawatt-hours generated.
+If the auction is competitive, this market-clearing price is equal to the short-run marginal cost (MC) of the most expensive generator dispatched.